 Proactive Environmental Risk Control

 Oil sludge contains hazardous hydrocarbons and heavy metals that pose serious compliance risks.
-TDU unit minimizes environmental liability by reducing the toxicity and volume of waste.
+TDU minimizes environmental liability by reducing the toxicity and volume of waste.
 This proactive risk control supports ESG commitments, helps meet regulatory requirements, and enhances long-term operational resilience.

-TDU Alleviates Ecological Burden
+TDU Unit Alleviates Ecological Burden

 Oil sludge contains 5-50 of petroleum, polycyclic aromatic hydrocarbons (PAHs), dioxins, and radionuclides, heavy metals etc. So, it is toxic and flammable.
 Oil sludge pollutes the soil, water, and air resources that causing serious harm to the ecological environment and even human health.
 Currently, oil sludge is classified as hazardous waste.
 Its disposal is regulated by environmental protection agencies worldwide.
 Thermal desorption unit can reduce the ecological burden in the following aspects: